For more information on safely operating visit Workplace operations at COVID-19 alert levels

 When you’re deep in the day-to-day running of your business it can be hard to see things with fresh eyes.

-An advisor can provide an experienced, unbiased perspective to help you understand and plan to get to where you want your business to go.
+An advisor can provide an experienced, unbiased perspective to help you understand and plan to get where you want your business to go.

 Advisors can help you:

 Julia makes premium relishes that she sells at local markets, to supermarkets and from her online store.
-After checking her monthly results, Julia finds she’s not meeting her profit targets set out in her business plan.
+After checking her monthly results, Julia finds she’s not meeting the profit targets set out in her business plan.

-One option is to increase her marketing budget, but being relatively new to business, Julia goes to a business advisor to explore how to get her business back on track.
+One option is to increase her marketing budget but, being relatively new to business, Julia goes to a business advisor to explore how to get her business back on track.

 Together they identify that slow sales are not to blame – it’s because margins on her products are too low.
 Spending more on marketing will simply mean losing more money.

-So they work together to find a price tag that won’t put off customers but will make the profit Julia needs.
+They work together to find a price tag that won’t put off customers but will make the profit Julia needs.